timzarhansen/installationInstructions/ubuntu22_04Start/readme.md

 ############################ things to Do:

-Add to EKF the heigh message
+Add to EKF the heigh message(Done)

-add a height publisher, and add the px4 barometer message to PX4
+add a height publisher, and add the px4 barometer message to PX4 (HAS TO BE TESTED.
+CURRENTLY MESSAGES LOOK WRONG. maybe i have to use the local message thing)

 add control exmaple with controller(COPY from GUI)

-Write Visualization(sonar)
+Write Visualization(sonar)(maybe done)